jan-bogaerts/mark/src/markdownCode.md

     if toSearch in this.running:
       return False
     this.running[toSearch] = True
+    if fragment:
       ProjectService.markIsBuilding(fragment, transformer) # do here cause all transformers need to pass the stack return True
     ```
   - unRegister(transformer, fragment):
     ```python
     toSearch = fragment?.key + '-' + transformer?.name
     delete this.running[toSearch]
+    if fragment:
       ProjectService.markUpToDate(fragment, transformer) # do here cause all transformers need to pass the stack
     ```
   - isRunning(transformer, fragment):
     ```python